 But wait, there are 2 numbers mushed together with a hyphen.
 These numbers indicate a variable range of power.
 This example shows us the scope is capable of a minimum magnification power of 2x all the way up to a maximum power of 25x.

 Finally, the last number that is given in millimeters tells us the diameter of the objective lens.
-Keep in mind that this specification will ultimately determine the amount of light that will be used in the creation of sight picture but will also result in a heavier set up, possibly decreasing steadiness.
+Keep in mind that this specification will ultimately determine the amount of light that will be used in the creation of sight picture but will also result in a heavier setup, possibly decreasing steadiness.

 Something that most people don’t account for when shopping scopes is weight factor.
-Weight factor is important because the last thing you want is to be extremely fatigued form a long trek because your gear weighs as much as you do.
+Weight factor is important because the last thing you want is to be extremely fatigued from a long trek because your gear weighs as much as you do.
 To the untrained, a scope may not appear like a huge contributing factor in weight, especially when holding it unattached to the rifle, however, do not be fooled, the weight of anything added to a rifle quickly adds up and can impact your accuracy as the rifle becomes more cumbersome to handle and hold steady.
 If you’re used to lightweight optics or simply using the attached iron sights, you will likely need a slight period of adjustment.

 It’s no secret that glass is heavy and with scopes primarily being constructed of two things: glass and aluminum, glass is a serious factor to consider.
 We can negate the effects of the additional weight by choosing a scope that has just enough magnification power and glass size for our uses.
 Since a 308 is only effective under 1000m, there’s no reason to equip a massive scope capable of 1000m+.